MicrosoftDocs/win32/desktop-src/tablet/peninputpanel-sample.md

 ---
-Description: 'This sample builds on the Auto Claims Form sample by integrating the PenInputPanel object.
-The sample is in the C\# PIPanel directory in the AutoClaims folder.' ms.assetid: '9a2c1565-fb24-4767-bfa5-0257129f4bd4'
+Description: This sample builds on the Auto Claims Form sample by integrating the PenInputPanel object.
+The sample is in the C\# PIPanel directory in the AutoClaims folder. ms.assetid: 9a2c1565-fb24-4767-bfa5-0257129f4bd4
 title: PenInputPanel Sample
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # PenInputPanel Sample